Multifractal spectrum of branching random walks on free groups: Introduction and Main Results

 \begin{question} Continuing from Question \ref{ques1}, if it is resolved, then show that almost surely for any $[\alpha,\beta] \subset [0,1]$, $\Lambda_r(\alpha, \beta)$ is non-empty if and only if $[\alpha,\beta] \subset J_{r}$ and in this case

 \end{question}

-In Theorem \ref{thm-Hdim-Lambda-alpha} and \ref{thm-Hdim-Lambda-alpha-beta}, we have studied a family of fractals living on $ \partial \mathbb{F}$ induced by the BRW $(V(u):u \in \mathcal{T})$ on $\mathbb{F}$.
-It is worth noting that the BRW also induces a family of fractals living on $\partial \mathcal{T}$, the boundary of the underlying Galton-Watson tree equipped with standard ultrametric distance.
+In Theorem \ref{thm-Hdim-Lambda-alpha} and \ref{thm-Hdim-Lambda-alpha-beta}, we studied a family of fractals living on $ \partial \mathbb{F}$ induced by the BRW on $\mathbb{F}$.
+It is worth noting that the BRW also induces a family of fractals living on $\partial \mathcal{T}$, the boundary of the underlying Galton-Watson tree endowed with the standard ultrametric distance.
 Specifically for each $0 \leq \alpha \leq \beta \leq 1$, define